 But if you’re interested in a pedal kayak, Hobie serves up plenty of selection; this article will describe the workings of the brand’s different pedal-powered mechanisms and iTrek inflatable kayak construction.
 We’ll outline everything you need to know to choose the right Hobie inflatable kayak, whether it’s for recreational use or kayak fishing, to provide you with countless hours of enjoyment on the water.

-Our picks: Best Hobie inflatable kayaks for 2022
+Top picks: Best Hobie inflatable kayaks for 2024

 Shop for Hobie inflatable kayaks